Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 ## Notes / Tradeoffs

--   **Almost no clocks:** start alignment is "event‑receipt synchronous";
-    real‑time skew accepted.
-Audio decoding speed on phone may result in skew when the song is long.
 -   **HTTP‑only:** SSE for broadcast avoids WebSocket complexity; widely supported.
 -   **Minimal recovery:** restart tolerated; JSON state reload ensures